Skip to content

 Proceed ([y]/n)?

 Press y to start the process.
-When the environment has been created the following is shown:
+When the environment has been created:

 Preparing transaction: done